 Photo Credit: @_hiistagram_on Instagram

 Released on 1 June this year, the Milk Fresh Fruit Toast is a feast for the eyes.
-A thick slice of buttery brioche is toasted till crunchy-edged, with a generous swipe of homemade whipped yoghurt cheese and a rainbow of sliced fruits.
-Tarty, creamy and refreshingly sweet, this toast is the perfect start to a summer day.
+A thick slice of buttery brioche is toasted till crunchy-edged, with a generous swipe of homemade whipped yogurt cheese and a rainbow of sliced fruits.
+Tarty, creamy and and refreshingly sweet, this toast is the perfect start to a summer day.

 Address: Japan, 〒530-0011 Osaka, Kita Ward, Ofukacho, 4−1 グランフロント大阪うめきた広場 B１F

 If you’re looking for something cold and sweet to beat the heat, Gufo Groovy Ice Cream will have you covered.
 Just a short 5-minute walk from Shinsaibashi, this soft serve ice cream cafe swirls out everything from basic waffle cones to layered parfaits in mason jars.

 The seasonal flavors on the menu rotates frequently, and you can get your swirl of choice topped with biscuit crumble, cake crumbles, sauce drizzles and other toppings.
 They always have some seasonal special items as well – the current Rock Melon Ice Cream Float is extremely popular, and can be enjoyed to go as well!